Real Estate Law

 Services:

-• Purchase, sale, and exchange of commercial and residential property of all types
+• Purchase, sale and exchange of commercial and residential property of all types

-• Preparation and plotting of legal descriptions, deeds, and mortgages
+• Preparation and plotting of legal descriptions, deeds and mortgages

-• Land use and development, including subdivision, zoning, restrictive covenants, environmental concerns, and eminent domain, including appearances before governmental bodies or commissions
+• Land use and development, including subdivision, zoning, restrictive covenants, environmental concerns and eminent domain, including appearances before governmental bodies or commissions

-• Mortgage foreclosures, mechanics’ lien matters, and general workout considerations.
+• Mortgage foreclosures, mechanics’lien matters and general workout considerations

-• Office, retail, and residential leases for both landlords and tenants
+• Office, retail and residential leases for both landlords and tenants

 • Commercial and residential evictions

-Our real estate services include advice, counseling, document preparation and review, drafting, and negotiations in the following areas:
+Our real estate services include advice, counseling, document preparation and review, drafting and negotiations in the following areas:

-• Title examinations, closings, and insurance.
+• Title examinations, closings and title insurance.

 • Real estate tax and assessment issues and protests.

-Glossary of Terms:
+Glossary of Terms

-Attorney-in-Fact: A person named in a written power of attorney document to act on behalf of the person who signs the document, called the principal.
+Attorney-in-fact: A person named in a written power of attorney document to act on behalf of the person who signs the document, called the principal.
 The attorney-in-fact’s power and responsibilities depend on the specific powers granted in the power of attorney document.
 An attorney-in-fact is an agent of the principal.

 Joint Tenancy: A way for two or more people to share ownership of real estate or other property.
 When two or more people own property as joint tenants and one owner dies, the other owners automatically own the deceased owner’s share.
 For example, if a parent and child own a house as joint tenants and the parent dies, the child automatically becomes full owner.
 Because of this right of survivorship, no will is required to transfer the property; it goes directly to the surviving joint tenants without the delay and costs of probate.